MrTharuwa/CYBER-PUNK/README.md

 <h2 align="center"> ⚙️ If You Want Autoreply/Bot Chat ⚙️
 </h2>

-Comment out/delete /* , */ the code form your Core.js line 224,332 in your own repo like -- [`Core.js`](https://github.com/Kai0071/A17/blob/main/Core.js)
+Comment out/delete /* , */ the code form your Core.js  in your own repo -- [`Core.js`](https://github.com/Kai0071/A17/blob/main/Core.js)
 ```js

    /*